Board of Trustees

 Brooks Tanner (Chair) has worked as an investment banker for over 20 years with firms such as Citibank, Bankers Trust/Deutsche Banc and BNP Paribas.
 He has also acted as Chief Financial Officer for several early-stage and mid-sized companies.
 He is a former trustee and executive committee member of the National School Climate Center and a board member of Games for Change.
 He is a graduate of Williams College and Harvard Business School.

 Cathy Boeckmann (Vice Chair) is an executive coach and a partner at the learning and development firm Kenning Associates.
 She specializes in interpersonal and leadership communication, helping individuals and organizations collaborate effectively.
 In this work she draws on 20 years of university teaching and business communication experience.
-A parent of a former child at BUGS, Cathy is committed to supporting the school and serving the parent community, she also serves on the Education and Accountability Committee.
+A parent of a former child at BUGS, Cathy is committed to supporting the school and serving the parent community, she also serves as Chair of the Governance and Nominating Committee and on the Education and Accountability Committee.

 Christine Kang (Treasurer) has extensive experience in logistics, strategic planning, and team management for a unique mix of organizations.
 She is currently the Chief Operating Officer for the Gilder Lehrman Institute of American History, and was previously the Founding Director of Operations for BUGS.
 Prior to joining BUGS, she was a Director at the American Museum of Natural History, and she worked with several architecture and design firms.
 She earned a BA from Columbia University (majoring in Architecture, minoring in Economics), and holds a MID from the Rhode Island School of Design, as well as pre-college degree in piano from Juilliard.
 Christine Chairs the Finance Committee.